 Keep Expectations in Check: Personal Injury Misconceptions

 It is a common misconception that it’s easy to get huge settlements from Personal Injury cases.
 The so-called “Tort Reform” advocates would have us believe that Personal Injury claims are the very reason for all of the country’s economic woes.
-Listen to them enough and it’s easy to walk away thinking that getting a huge settlement for pain and suffering is a piece of cake.
+Listen to them and it’s easy to think that getting a huge settlement for pain and suffering is cake.

-We have all seen advertisements where some happy actors claim that because of their car accident, they are now multi-millionaires.
+Here in South Florida, there is no shortage of billboards advertising how much money so-and-so got from their injury.
+We have all seen the advertisements where some happy actors claim that because of their car accident, they are now multi-millionaires.
 There’s great music and great images to go along with the spokesperson.
-By the end of the commercial, you’re probably thinking to yourself, “Wow – I fell the other day and scraped my knee.
+By the end of the commercial, you’re left thinking, “Wow – I fell the other day and scraped my knee.
 All my money problems can be solved!”
 Lawyers deal with this line of thinking more often than you think.
 The real truth of the matter: it is always better to have not gotten into the accident in the first place.